 Will I need to get a visa?

-Your study abroad adviser will be able to tell you whether or not you will need a visa for your program, based on your nationality and/or length of stay.
+Your study abroad advisor will be able to tell you whether or not you will need a visa for your program, based on your nationality and/or length of stay.

 How can I intern abroad?